Knowledge Base

 error E2003: Undeclared identifier: 'CurrencyString'

-The solution is the action AddPrefixToIdentifier and the prefix or solution is FormatSetting..
-Here the tool automatically updates the code to FormatSettings.CurrencyString.
-Likewise for the following errors:
+The solution is action AddPrefixToIdentifier and the prefix or solution is FormatSetting.Here, the tool automatically updates the code to FormatSettings.CurrencyString.
+The same is true for the following errors:

 error E2003: Undeclared identifier: 'CurrencyFormat'